postboy/cpwd/README.md

 4. *nix only: add `alias cpwd='/path/to/./cpwd'` in your `.bashrc` file for adding a command "cpwd" to your shell.
 5. Linux/OpenBSD only: install `xclip` or `xsel` package for working with clipboard.

-### Notes
-1. **Weak master key ruins everything**.
-Your master key should have at least 8 characters, contain lowercase and uppercase letters, numbers and special symbols.
-2. cpwd is fully compatibile with latest npwd 1.0.6 and offers *almost* the same functional. cpwd allows you to get maximum speed of work while npwd is much easier to install. cpwd is a bit handier in use. cpwd is written on C while npwd is written in JavaScript, thus depends on `Node.JS` and `npm`.
-3. Key derivation is done with [scrypt] (https://www.tarsnap.com/scrypt.html).
-N = 2<sup>17</sup> = 131072, r = 8, p = 1, L = 16.
-Account name acts as salt.
-4. Account names are lowercased automatically for usability.
-"GitHub" == "github".

-### Does it too slow for you?
+### Does cpwd works too slow?
 If you don't satisfied with cpwd speed, you can make it many times faster!

 1. Run `grep sse /proc/cpuinfo` to check does your processor supports SSE, and if so, compile against crypto_scrypt-sse.c instead of crypto_scrypt-ref.c.
 2. Enable optimization in your compiler.
-If you use GCC, you can do it with flags `-march=native` (compile just for that processor) plus `-O1` or `-O2` or`-O3` (test them all and use the best for you).
+If you use GCC, you can do it with flags `-march=native` (compile just for that processor) plus `-O1` or `-O2` or `-O3` (test them all and use the best for you).

 ### See also
-1. [npwd] (https://github.com/kaepora/npwd) — cpwd with very easy installation, but maybe not that fast :)
+1. [npwd] (https://github.com/kaepora/npwd) — imagine cpwd with very easy installation, but maybe not that fast work :)
-2. [PwdHash] (https://www.pwdhash.com) has a similar idea but uses hashing instead of key derivation function.
+2. [PwdHash] (https://www.pwdhash.com) has a similar idea but uses hashing instead of key derivation function, thus less secure.
 3. [Password manager without a password manager] (https://gist.github.com/jaseg/3334991) had a somewhat similar idea, used hashing instead of key derivation function and was broken.

 ### License
-cpwd itself is licensed under [GPL v3] (https://www.gnu.org/licenses/gpl-3.0.en.html) as a port of GPL v3-licensed npwd. cpwd uses parts of [scrypt] (https://www.tarsnap.com/scrypt.html) 1.1.6 licensed under [BSD 2-Clause] (http://opensource.org/licenses/bsd-license.php) and [GCC Poison] (http://blog.leafsr.com/2013/12/02/gcc-poison) which is public domain.
+cpwd itself is licensed under [GPL v3] (https://www.gnu.org/licenses/gpl-3.0.en.html). cpwd uses parts of [scrypt] (https://www.tarsnap.com/scrypt.html) 1.1.6 licensed under [BSD 2-Clause] (http://opensource.org/licenses/bsd-license.php) and [GCC Poison] (http://blog.leafsr.com/2013/12/02/gcc-poison) which is public domain.

 ### Author
 Zuboff Ivan // anotherdiskmag on gooooooogle mail